 Grand Hyatt in Midtown NYC

-Dish Our Town Local’s Travel TIP: Right before leaving on our Long-Term travels, we decided to treat ourselves to a few staycations in NYC because we had been staying at Brenda’s parents’ house for 6 months, in NJ.
+Dish Our Town Local’s Travel TIP: Right before leaving for our Long-Term travels, we decided to treat ourselves to a few staycations in NYC.

-There were nights that we were just too tired to trek our way home.
-The hotel we enjoyed the most was the Grand Hyatt in Midtown, which is so close to everything and conveniently located next to Grand Central.
+Of these, one in which we enjoyed staying was the Grand Hyatt in Midtown, which is so close to everything and conveniently located next to Grand Central.

 Books to inspire travel to NYC:

 Some links are affiliate links, which means, if you purchase products or book hotels via our links, we would receive a small commission.
 Prices, as always, remain the same for you.
 Also, note that we are not only Booking.com affiliates but are frequent users. we enjoy their low rate and no hassle cancellation policies.
-Moreover, We greatly appreciate it, Thank you Thank you.
+Moreover, We greatly appreciate it, Thank you.